Water.org

-Water.org is an international nonprofit organization that helps people living in poverty get access to safe water and improved sanitation through affordable financing.
-This organization was founded by Matt Damon and Gary White.
+Water.org is an international nonprofit organization founded by Matt Damon and Gary White in 1990.
+The organization helps people living in poverty get access to safe water and improved sanitation through affordable financing.

 Water.org currently works in 11 countries in Africa, Asia and Latin America: Bangladesh, Brazil, Cambodia, India, Indonesia, Kenya, Mexico, Peru, Philippines, South Africa, Tanzania and Uganda.

 Description

 In 1990, Gary White founded WaterPartners International.
 White had observed that people were paying high prices for water, whether paying a local water vendor or paying with their time by walking to collect water.
 He had an idea to loan people the money upfront for them to finance the purchase and installation of a water tap or toilet.
 In 2008, the first loans for water connections and toilets were distributed in India.

 Water.org utilizes microfinancing solutions to help people in need of loans for water and sanitation.
 Water.org partners with local financial institutions in the countries they work in to add water and sanitation loans to their portfolios.

 Many families cannot pay to connect to local water networks.
 A loan for water allows families to connect to a water supply and even get a faucet inside their home.
 This saves families money from paying large portions of their income to a water vendor.
 It also results in women and children having more time to attend work and school that was previously spent walking to collect water.